Is it necessary for organizations to conduct training needs assessments?

 Typically, a client chooses to skip this process for three reasons.
 Belief, Time, and Money.

 - Clients believe they already know what training their employees need.
 In other words, they are not convinced that a needs analysis is going to give them any additional information.
-“We need a half-day session on team-building.”
+“We need a half-day session on team-building training.”

 - The budget doesn’t support a needs analysis.
 With limited resources, clients believe they have to make a choice – a needs analysis or more people attending the training.
 Butts in seats win every time.